- Call to the Ontario Bar, 2016

 Fighting for Fairness in the Gig Economy

 Danielle is passionate about ensuring workers are treated fairly.
 Representing Ontario Uber drivers against Uber is a highlight of her practice.
 Danielle is co-counsel to the proposed class in Heller v.
 Uber (an action that seeks the protection of the Ontario Employment Standards Act for all Uber drivers in Ontario).
 At the Ontario Court of Appeal, she (along with Michael Wright) successfully argued that Uber could not force drivers to arbitrate their claims in The Netherlands because Uber’s arbitration clause impermissibly contracts out of the Employment Standards Act and is unconscionable.
-Danielle will be representing Uber drivers in this matter at the Supreme Court of Canada in November 2019.
+Danielle represented Uber drivers in this matter at the Supreme Court of Canada in November 2019.

 Advocating for Union Rights